 This then required the difficult operation that Jokokan should not only be culturally changed individually, but also as a unified whole with broader frameworks and reference points.
 This was a big mouthful and ambitious project.
 But we succeeded and we completed and came out on the other side.

-The wider framework meant that there was "room for everyone", former Jokokaners as the new constant in-flow of new members, had to settle into "the new Jokokan", and in the long run leave their mark and contribution on the continuous development of the Jokokan organization.
+The broader framework meant that there was 'room for everyone', both former Jokokaners and the new constant in-flow of new members, who would have to find their place in the 'new Jokokan', and in the long term make their mark and contribution to the continuous development of the Jokokan organization.

 Like everyone else, this is usually best done using reference points.